Built upon the principles of Participation, Democracy and Equity

-FSC members vote for the FSC Board of Directors who are therefore accountable to the members.
+FSC members vote for the FSC Board of Directors who are accountable to the members.
 The FSC Board of Directors is made up of nine elected representatives, with three elected from each of the chambers for a three-year term.
 The FSC Board of Directors have the responsibility of monitoring the work of FSC, particularly that the motions passed at the General Assembly are being put forward.

 Click here to find out more about the FSC Board of Directors.